-Guilin - Guilin is one of China's most stunning and panoramic cities and was founded during the reign of the first Chinese empire, the Qin Dynasty.
-It is renowned for the unique beauty of the mountains that fringe it.
-Guilin developed as a trading town due to the building of the Ling Canal which links the important Pearl and Yangtze River systems.
+Guilin - Guilin is one of China's most stunning and panoramic cities, renowned for the unique beauty of the mountains that fringe it.
+It was founded during the first Chinese empire, the Qin Dynasty, and developed as a trading town due to the building of the Ling Canal which links the important Pearl and Yangtze River systems.